orangetrialtruck/orangetrialtruck.github.io/content/posts/8110-unimog-v02/index.md

 The front and rear axles remain the same.
 I added a second XL motor for driving and connected them both to the center differential.
 Unlike the original set, I decided to use a [28 bevel tooth differential](https://rebrickable.com/parts/62821b/technic-gear-differential-with-inner-tabs-and-closed-center-28-bevel-teeth-beveled-edge/) here.
 The reason for this decision is the easier placement and connection of the XL motors.

-I took non-original XL motors (Red Furious), which have higher RPM than the original ones, to achieve higher speed.
+I took non-original XL motors, which have higher RPM than the original ones, to achieve higher speed.
 The truck also got a center differential lock activated by a CaDA micromotor.

 Unfortunately, the center differential turned out to be a weak point.
 Due to the lack of support, it sometimes made a crackling sound under load, especially when changing driving direction.
 A possible solution I thought of is to add two beams on the left and right instead of 14 tooth gears.
 But in this case, I would have lost the ability to lock the differential, which is necessary for the trial truck.